Resident Evil: Revelations 2: Development

 Capcom announced that the team responsible for Resident Evil: Revelations would be responsible for the sequel and a playable version of the game would be seen at Capcom's 2014 Tokyo Game Show booth.
 It was stated not only would Chris Redfield and Jill Valentine not be part of Revelations 2, but the game would also not be tied to Revelations.
 However, the Revelations title would be used as its own series of games, existing to fill in gaps in the mythology of the Resident Evil series and expand upon lore for the main title series.
 During Tokyo Game Show, Michiteru Okabe explained further that the main Resident Evil series will remain more action-oriented, keeping it aimed at a wider audience to try and interest more people in the Resident Evil world.
 However, Revelations as a series will be fan-driven, intending to revel in the older horror style.
 With the side series, they hope to aim at their long-time fans and keep them supplied with something similar to the horror experience they fell in love with.
 During Tokyo Game Show it was announced that Yūdai Yamaguchi, a director and writer known for his mix of horror and "goofy gore" with manga-based inspiration, was brought on to the Revelations 2 team as cutscene director.

-Dai Satō, scene writer for Resident Evil: Revelations, returned for this game.
-Satō pushed for Claire Redfield's inclusion in Revelations 2, approaching Okabe and others with a number of ideas on how to include her.
-Alyson Court did not return to voice Claire (and would also not reprise her role for the later Resident Evil 2 remake), who was instead portrayed by an unknown woman (credited in-game as James Baker).
-According to Okabe, the reason for replacing Court was because they felt that her voice was too young for the older and mature Claire and could have caused confusion for players between the voices of Claire and the younger Moira Burton.
+Dai Satō, scenario writer for Resident Evil: Revelations, returned for this game.
+The character of Claire Redfield, who last appeared in Resident Evil – Code: Veronica (2000), was brought back for Revelations 2, due to both fan demand and because Satō was "a big fan of her personally".
+Claire was written as practical and aggressive to contrast with her partner, the young, immature, and easily scared Moira Burton.
+According to the producer Michiteru Okabe, they had not reduced the two characters to their gender, and had instead given them unique personalities, which he said reflected positively on the video-game industry's direction at the time.
+Alyson Court did not return to voice Claire, who was instead portrayed by an unknown woman (credited in-game as James Baker).
+According to Okabe, the reason for replacing Court was because they felt that her voice was too young for the older and mature Claire and could have caused confusion for players between the voices of Claire and the younger Moira.